plone/training/gatsby/sourceplugins.rst

 Source plugins are the tools that can handle this job.
 Every plugin is specialized in getting data from a different source.

-..note :: There are a lot of plugins for almost every need.
+.. note:: There are a lot of plugins for almost every need.
 You can find a complete list of plugins on `GatsbyJS official website <https://www.gatsbyjs.org/plugins/>`_.

 Let's start with a basic one, `gatsby-source-filesystem`: a plugin that transforms files into GraphQL nodes.